Fyffe, Alabama: Education

-The Fyffe High School football team that has been known as a football powerhouse has led by legendary Coach Paul Benefield and has won multiple state championships in 2014, 2016, 2018, 2019 and 2020.
-Viewed by most as one of the most dominant teams in Alabama class 2A history.
-This years team backed up those claims by outscoring their opponents 639–43.
-Their starters on defense gave up only 3pts all year.
-The Fyffe Red Devils currently have a 45–0 game win streak.
+The Fyffe High School football team that has been known as a football powerhouse has led by legendary Coach Paul Benefield and has won multiple state championships in 2014, 2016, 2018, 2019, 2020, 2022, and 2023.
+They are viewed by most as one of the most dominant teams in Alabama class 2A history.
 The Fyffe High School basketball team won the state championship in 2021, led by Now-Retired Coach Neil Thrash.
-Fyffe High School’s cheerleaders have also been a dominant team, winning 9 consecutive state championships in both 2A and 3A from 2012-2021.
+Fyffe High School's cheerleaders have also been a dominant team, winning 11 state championships in both 2A and 3A from 2012 to 2023.

+The girls varsity basketball team dominated in the late 1980's and 90's.
+Led by coach Mike Cochran, his teams won state championships in 1986, 1992, 1994, 1995, 1996, 1997, and 2000.

 Arts and culture

 The town of Fyffe was the location of UFO sightings on Friday and Saturday, February 11–12, 1989.
 More than fifty people (at a time when the town of less than two thousand residents) called the Fyffe Police Department to report sightings on two separate occasions.
 This was later mentioned by late comedian Bill Hicks on his album (and video) "Relentless".

 As a way of remembering the UFO sightings, Fyffe is home to an annual UFO (Unforgettable Family Outing) Festival every August and features hot air balloon rides available to the public as well as musical entertainment and outdoor games.